Skip to content

 tRPC-Agent-Go's session management integrates with Runner through runner.WithSessionService.
 Runner automatically handles session creation, loading, updates, and persistence.

-Supported Storage Backends: Memory, Redis, PostgreSQL, MySQL
+Supported Storage Backends: Memory, Redis, PostgreSQL, MySQL, ClickHouse

 Default Behavior: If runner.WithSessionService is not configured, Runner defaults to using memory storage (Memory), and data will be lost after process restarts.